rvalenciaaz/developing_ecomodels/README.md

 # developing_ecomodels
-Simulate time series data using gLV and consumer-resource models in Python/sundials (C)
+Simulate time series data using a generalised Lotka-Volterra (gLV) model or consumer-resource models in Python/sundials (C)

 Commands: